London Symphony Orchestra: 1960s

-In 1964, the LSO undertook its first world tour, taking in Israel, Turkey, Iran, India, Hong Kong, Korea, Japan and the United States.
+In 1964 the LSO undertook its first world tour, taking in Israel, Turkey, Iran, India, Hong Kong, Korea, Japan and the United States.
 The following year István Kertész was appointed principal conductor.
 Negotiations with the Corporation of the City of London with a view to establishing the LSO as the resident orchestra of the planned Barbican Centre began in the same year.
 In 1966 Leonard Bernstein conducted the LSO for the first time, in Mahler's Symphony of a Thousand at the Royal Albert Hall.
 This was another coup for Fleischmann, who had to overcome Bernstein's scorn for the inadequate rehearsal facilities endured by London orchestras.
 Bernstein remained associated with the LSO for the rest of his life, and was its president from 1987 to 1990.

 Mindful of the enormous success of the Philharmonia Chorus, founded in 1957 by Legge to work with his Philharmonia Orchestra, the LSO decided to establish its own chorus.
 The LSO Chorus (later called the London Symphony Chorus) was formed in 1966 under John Alldis as chorus master.
 Its early years were difficult; Kertész did not get on with Alldis, and there were difficulties within the chorus.
 Most of its members were amateurs, but at first, they were reinforced by a small number of professionals.
 This led to disputes over the balance between amateurs and professionals.
 There was a brief crisis, after which the professional element was removed, and the LSO chorus became, and remains, an outstanding amateur chorus.

 By 1967 many in the LSO felt that Fleischmann was seeking to exert too much influence on the affairs of the orchestra, and he resigned.
 Kertész, too, was dispensed with when he sought control of all artistic matters; his contract was not renewed when it expired in 1968.
-His successor as principal conductor was André Previn, who held the post for 11 years – at 2013 the longest tenure of the post to date.
+His successor as principal conductor was André Previn, who held the post for 11 years – the longest tenure of the post to date.

 By the Previn era the LSO was being described as the finest of the London orchestras.
 A reviewer of an Elgar recording by one of the other orchestras remarked, "these symphonies really deserve the LSO at its peak."
 The implication that the LSO was not always at its peak was illustrated when Sir Adrian Boult, who was recording Elgar and Vaughan Williams with the LSO, refused to continue when he discovered that five leading principals had absented themselves.
 EMI took Boult's side, and the orchestra apologised.